TheNiYu/TheNiYu/README.md

 I believe in tools that serve people, not trends.
 I believe in naming things with care.
-And I believe that even a fragile presence can leave a lasting impact — if it's honest.
+And I believe that even a fragile presence can leave a lasting impact...
+If it's honest.

 No hype.
 No sugar.
 Just Me, NiYu.